 Royalty Free Music track: Mendelssohn String Quartet No 3 Op 44 No 1 Movement 4 Presto con brio

 Felix Mendelssohn: String Quartet No. 3 in D Major, Op.44 No.1: Movement 4.
 Presto con brio.
-Recorded live in studio by the Allegro String Ensemble, exclusively for Lynne Publishing.
+Classical music recorded live in studio by the Allegro String Ensemble, exclusively for Lynne Publishing.

 Allegro String Ensemble is a chamber string orchestra from California, sometimes appearing as a string quartet and sometimes as a string quintet, recording favorite classical masterpieces exclusively for Lynne Publishing.
 All performances are 100% live, without the use of computers or electronics, and all recordings are live-in-studio single-take direct recordings.